 Frozen - Up to a month.

-I hope you love these crispy pan-fried prawn gyoza!
-If you try the recipe, I would really appreciate it if you could take a moment to give it a review and star rating in the comments below.
-It's also useful for other readers if you share any substitutions you made to the recipe.
-Thank you and enjoy!
+I hope you enjoy this Shrimp Gyoza recipe!
+If you try it out, I’d really appreciate it if you could spare a moment to let me know what you thought by giving a review and star rating in the comments below.
+It’s also helpful to share any adjustments you made to the recipe with our other readers.
+Thank you!

 Pan-Fried Prawn Gyoza (Shrimp Potstickers)